-Once you hit your 40s, it's easier than ever for the pounds to pile on—and tougher to take them off.
-That's because your metabolism slows down as you get older, making it harder to burn calories.
-What's more, falling estrogen levels during perimenopause and menopause (which can begin in your early 40s) can cause insulin sensitivity, which makes it harder for your body to control the amount of sugar in your blood, says Caroline Cederquist, MD, a board-certified bariatric surgeon and founder of the meal delivery service BistroMD.
+Plus, falling estrogen levels during perimenopause and menopause (which can begin in your 40s) can cause insulin sensitivity, which makes it harder for your body to control the amount of sugar in your blood, says Caroline Cederquist, M.D., a board-certified bariatric surgeon and founder of the meal delivery service BistroMD.
 If your blood sugar levels constantly spike and crash, it can increase your cravings for unhealthy snacks, Dr. Cederquist says.

 So it's no wonder why so many women over 40 end up hitting a weight-loss wall.
-But dropping the pounds isn't impossible.
-Here are a few ways you can outsmart your slowing metabolism and get lean—for good.
+But don't worry, you got this: Here are a few ways you can outsmart your slowing metabolism and get lean—for good.

 1. Create a list of reasons you want to lose weight

-You already know that nutrition and fitness go hand-in-hand when it comes to weight loss, so evaluating your diet is a good place to begin your journey.
+Evaluating your diet is a good place to begin your journey.
 Limiting refined carbs and processed foods from your diet can help combat age-related insulin resistance and promote steady blood sugar levels, Dr. Cederquist says.
-Incorporating more protein to your diet can also help curb hunger and keep you satiated so you're not tempted to load up on unhealthy foods.
+Incorporating more protein into your diet can also help curb hunger and keep you satiated so you're not tempted to load up on unhealthy foods.
 Not only does the macronutrient help stave off age-related muscle loss, but it also helps keep your metabolism revved because the body has to work harder to digest it than, say, a bagel.
 How much of each nutrient you consume each time you eat matters, too.
 In a perfect world each meal and snack should have:

-- Vegetables: It goes without saying that half of your plate should be filled with veggies.
+Vegetables: Half your plate should be filled with veggies.
 They’re high in fiber and water, so they'll keep you satisfied and stave off hunger without contributing too many calories to your diet.
 Plus, they deliver ample amounts of disease-fighting antioxidants and nutrients that'll help you reduce risk of disease.

-- Lean protein: At each meal, your plate should have a protein serving that’s about the size of your palm.
+Lean protein: At each meal, your plate should have a protein serving that’s about the size of your palm.
 Excellent sources of lean protein include Greek yogurt, eggs, chicken, and fish.
-Some plant-based sources of protein are quinoa, edamame, farro, and hemp seeds.
+Some plant-based sources of protein are quinoa, edamame, faro, and hemp seeds.

-- Complex carbohydrates: Contrary to what most people think, carbs are essential in any type of weight-loss diet.
-Eating carbs leaves you with a more satisfied feeling with your meal, and eliminating them from your diet isn't sustainable long-term.
-Your plate should have a serving that’s the size of your closed fist.
-Whole grains, beans, fresh fruit, and starchy veggies, like sweet potatoes, are all good choices.
+Complex carbohydrates: Carbs are essential in any type of weight-loss diet—they leave you more satisfied with your meal, we all know that eliminating them from your diet isn't sustainable long-term.
+Whole grains, beans, fresh fruit, and starchy veggies like sweet potatoes are all good choices.

-- Healthy fats: Not all fats are created equal.
-Healthy fats are essential for a strong heart, a sharp mind, and glowing skin.
-Foods, like extra-virgin olive oil, avocado, nuts and seeds, and fatty fish, are all excellent sources of healthy fats.
+Healthy fats: Healthy fats like extra-virgin olive oil, avocado, nuts and seeds, and fatty fish, are essential for a strong heart, a sharp mind, and glowing skin.
 But it's important to note that these foods are also calorie-dense, so be mindful of how much you consume daily.
-Aim for 7 to 10 grams of fat every time you eat.
-That’s 1½ teaspoon of olive oil, a quarter of an avocado, or 2 tablespoons of nuts or seeds.
+Aim for 7 to 10 grams of fat every time you eat: That’s 1½ teaspoon of olive oil, a quarter of an avocado, or 2 tablespoons of nuts or seeds.

 “When it comes to losing weight, what actually moves the needle is always dietary change,” says Dr. Cederquist.
 It doesn't matter if all you eat is grilled chicken, brown rice, and broccoli.
 If you don't cut back on your portions, you won't lose weight.
-Everyone's calorie needs are different, but in general, a woman eating 2,000 calories per day should aim to cut back by 400 to 500 calories, recommends Frances Largeman-Roth, RDN, nutrition expert and author of Eating in Color.
+Everyone's calorie needs are different, but in general, a woman is has typically been eating 2,000 calories per day should aim to cut back to 1,500–1,600 a day to lose weight, recommends Frances Largeman-Roth, R.D.N., nutrition expert and author of Eating in Color.

 Increased insulin resistance might leave you feeling hungrier.
 Dividing up your food into three moderately sized meals and one to two small snacks will keep your blood sugar levels steady while combatting the urge to nibble on junk, Largeman-Roth says.
 Piling your plate with more low-calorie, high-volume foods—like fruits and vegetables—can help fill you up, too.

-One thing to keep in mind?
-Alcohol counts as a treat, so don't let yourself go overboard, and try sticking to low-calorie alcoholic drinks.
+Alcohol counts as a treat, too, so save it for special occasions (Friday night date night?), and try sticking to low-calorie alcoholic drinks.
 "You could fit two to four glasses of wine per week into a weight loss program," Largeman-Roth says.
 Just make a point to stick to the five-ounce recommended serving size, since it can be easy to over-pour when you don't pay attention.
 And yes, if you enjoy a glass with dinner, it means you should skip out on that piece of chocolate for dessert.

 9. Move more